-Because of your dog, throughout there life may startup curious and annoying habits.
+Because of your dog, throughout their life may startup curious and annoying habits.

 The reason why we believe that this is the ultimate guide to keep your dog happy and healthy is that of this:

-Your dog changes over there life, as we do, therefore we have covered every eventuality and shows you how to deal with dog problems in a natural way.
+Your dog changes over their life, as we do, therefore we have covered every eventuality and shows you how to deal with dog problems in a natural way.